Hullow/42/push_swap/Journal-push_swap.md

 - Problem: small stacks => don't print out the whole stack after ft_sort_small_stack (or some component thereof)
 - Also, not sure if ft_sort_three_elements doesn't sort upside down => test!

+# 5/6/24
+- All right, focused in silence (thank you !) and redid the 3-element-stack hardcoding.
+Also added an anchor to ft_check_stack, which was the source of the issue with only part of a stack being printed out